MSBX5420/team-mount-massive/README.md

 ### Dataset
 my_output_csv contains the entire dataset filtered for those with over 250 votes and no blank rows.

-##Machine Learning to predict successful movies
+### Machine Learning to predict successful movies for reccomendation
 In order to predict a successful movie, we can implement machine learning algorithms that classify a movie as successful or not.
 After loading in the data, we can create a new binary (1/0) column that identifies a movie as a success based on the average rating being greater than 7.
 The predictor variables are genre, Title Type, Movie Run Time, Year, Adult film (Yes/no), and number of votes.
 These variables are transformed into a vector of features, and then fed into a model that predicts the outcome variable.
 The models provide us with probability scores for each observation, giving insight into the features that play an important part in determining a movie's success.

 The models that are included in our analysis is Logistic Regression & Random Forest, as they are classifers that can yield better predictive power.
 By classifying a movie's success, we can use the metrics as a potential evaulator for the number & type of films that we would like to reccommend for a given user.